 «Customer Name» and BPA acknowledge that model errors are inevitable.
 No cumulative accounting of model error impacts shall be required or established.

 3.5.3.1 To minimize such errors BPA shall ensure Simulator Parameters established for the Simulator reasonably reflect the expected values for forecasted inflows and Operating Constraints and that the Simulator reasonably represents the operational attributes of the Simulator Projects.
-BPA shall develop a process to account and correct for differences between forecasted and measured inflows and H/k values reflected in the Simulator in an effort to minimize cumulative deviations. «Customer Name» shall accept such inputs and corrections, and shall ensure that Customer Inputs established for the Simulator reasonably reflect «Customer Name»’s intended use of hourly scheduling flexibility within the established Delivery Limits.
+BPA shall develop a process to account and correct for differences between forecasted and measured inflows and H/k values reflected in the Simulator in an effort to minimize cumulative deviations. «Customer Name» shall accept such inputs and corrections, and shall ensure that Customer Inputs established for the Simulator reasonably reflect «Customer Name»’s intended use of hourly scheduling flexibility within the established SOE Limits.

 3.5.3.2 As an ongoing check of the Simulator’s accuracy, BPA shall run a retrospective Simulator Performance Test, as described in section 3.5.2 of this exhibit, after major changes to the Simulator have occurred, at BPA discretion.
 The Simulator accuracy criteria for each Simulator Performance Test shall be set equal to actual Simulator accuracy associated with the preceding Simulator Performance Test results, unless the Parties agree otherwise through the SOF process.
 The test criteria for each Simulator Performance Test may be modified as agreed by the Parties through the SOF process pursuant to section 5 in the body of this Agreement.
 BPA shall provide the results of each such test to «Customer Name» within a reasonable timeframe.